Answered By: John Germain Last Updated: Aug 13, 2024 Views: 879

-The bypass tray can be used if you want to photocopy onto other media for example your own card or paper, but please note the following:
+The bypass tray can be used if you want to photocopy onto other media for example your own card or paper, but please note:

 - Tracing paper is not compatible

-- Do not place card etc. into any of the paper trays, it could jam and damage the printer & your media
+- Do not place card into any of the paper trays, it could jam and damage the printer and your media

-1. On the right side of the printer make sure the bypass tray is open (horizontal as shown)
+- On the right side of the printer make sure the bypass tray is open.

-2. Insert your media inside the moveable guides (shown inserted portrait) Place the side to be printed on face down If your media has a top of the page this should be placed furthest away
+- Insert your media inside the moveable guides.
+Place the side to be printed on face down.
+If your media has a top of the page this should be placed furthest away from you.

-4. Select Copy to enter the Photocopy settings screen
+- Select Copy to enter the Photocopy settings screen.

-6. From the Options menu select Paper Selection
+- From the Options menu select Paper Selection.

-7. Change Paper Tray to Tray 1—the bypass tray
+- Change Paper Tray to Tray 1 (bypass tray).

-8. Select Paper Type and select the thickness nearest what you are using.
-Card is typically 120g
+- Select Paper Type and select the thickness nearest to what you are using.
+Card is typically 120g.

-10. Press Hide Options to get back to the copy screen
+- Select Hide Options to get back to the Copy screen.

-11. From the copy screen you can also select whether to copy single or double sided and whether to copy in colour or black and white
+- From the copy screen you can also select whether to copy single or double sided and whether to copy in colour or black and white.

-12. To change the number of copies required press the number
+- To change the number of copies required select the number.

-13. Press the Copy button to start the copy process
+- Select the Copy button to start the copy process.

 Related Questions